Residence Life Handbook

 Room Entry and Room Search

 College officials may enter a student's room when they have reason to believe the health or safety of a resident is in jeopardy, a College rule is being violated, and to inspect the property for damages.
 College officials may also enter your room if they have reason to believe violations of civil law are occurring.
 Local law enforcement officers may also enter your residence hall room in the performance of statutory duties and in accordance with legally defined procedures, search, and seizure.
 Mid-Plains Community College custodial or other authorized personnel may enter your room/apartment to perform custodial services, to make improvements and repairs, and provide routine maintenance services and insure that health, fire, and safety regulations are maintained.
 Permission of the resident to enter a room is preferred but is NOT required.
 After entry, no search of the room may be conducted except as outlined herein.
-The Director/Assistant Director of Residence Life is primarily responsible for action in an emergency, such as a threat of physical damage to persons or property.
-All residence hall rooms will be entered and inspected by the Residence Hall staff (Director/Assistant Director of Residence Life, Resident Life Assistant, RAs, and/or College Campus Security) for safety and security concerns the day/evening of hall closing breaks (i.e., fall break, Thanksgiving, end of the semester, January, and Spring Break).
+The Assistant Director of Residence Life is primarily responsible for action in an emergency, such as a threat of physical damage to persons or property.
+All residence hall rooms will be entered and inspected by the Residence Hall staff (Assistant Director of Residence Life, Resident Life Assistant, RAs, and/or other college officials) for safety and security concerns the day/evening of hall closing breaks (i.e., Fall Break, Thanksgiving, Winter Break, and Spring Break).
+Health and Safety Checks of residence hall rooms will also be conducted monthly.
 This policy does not affect regular maintenance procedures.

 Except under extreme conditions, premises occupied by students and the personal possessions of students will not be searched unless authorization has been obtained.
 However, given “reasonable cause” of a housing rule violation, cursory searches such as opening a refrigerator, opening a closet door, or looking under a bed are allowed.
 In these cases, when possible and reasonable, the resident will be asked to perform these tasks.